 From the looks of it, how old would you say the shoes in the picture are above?
 2 years?
 5 years?
-Well, how about 22!
-It’s true, the shoes in this picture are 20+ years old and still look just as good as the first time that they were worn.
+Well, how about 22?
+It’s true; the shoes in this picture are 20+ years old and still look just as good as the first time they were worn.

 How can you capitalize on your investment and make a good pair of shoes look great and last for over 20 years?